Aschen/webblob-experiment/README.md

 Unfortunately, it seems like Firefox and Chrome does not support this extended Blob, despite the fact that it implements exactly the same API.

+Thus, it does works with Node.js fetch implementation.

 ## Run the experiment

 1. Clone this repository
 2. Install dependencies `npm install`
+3. Run the server `node server.js`
-3. Open http://localhost:3000 in your browser
+4. Open http://localhost:3000 in your browser
-4. Click "Upload with Blob" or "Upload with WebBlob"
+5. Click "Upload with Blob" or "Upload with WebBlob"

 When uploading with a WebBlob as the `body` of `fetch`, the request received by the server does not contains any data in the body.